FaeroDev/readme-generator/README.md

 ***
 It is advised that you change the name of this file (README.md) to another name, as using this application will produce a file named README.md in this directory and overwrite any previous files of the same name.

-Once the repo is cloned the application may be ran from the installed directory by running node rmgen.js from the command line. the program my also be optionally run from the installed directoty by running node index.js from the command line (this was included to satisfy a user story requirement, but is not necessary.)
+Once the repo is cloned the application may be ran from the installed directory by running `node rmgen.js` from the command line. the program my also be optionally run from the installed directory by running `node index.js` from the command line (this was included to satisfy a user story requirement, but is not necessary.)
 Both of these options will produce a markdown file named README.md in the repo directory.
 The readme file will be filled with input from a command line inquiry.

 *Optional -- if you have installed the shell scripts to a directory in you PATH then you can run this application from any directory by entering `rmgen` in the command line.
 Using this option will produce the README.md file in whatever directory it is ran from.*